FeiyuYin/cmpe_275_lab2/README.md

-Lab 2 for cmpe 275 by team Binary.
+Lab 2 MVP for CMPE 275 by team Binary.

 sample
 ======